microsoft/EdgeML/README.md

 ### Organization
  - The `edgeml_tf` directory contains the graphs and models in TensorFlow, and `examples/tf` contains examples and scripts that illustrate their usage.
- - The `edgeml` directory contains the graphs and models in PyTorch, and `examples/pytorch` contains examples and scripts that illustrate their usage.
+ - The `edgeml_pytorch` directory contains the graphs and models in PyTorch, and `examples/pytorch` contains examples and scripts that illustrate their usage.
  - The `cpp` directory has training and inference code for Bonsai and ProtoNN algorithms in C++.
 Please see install/run instruction in the Readme